mre91/rock-paper-scissors/README.md

-A simple game of Rock, Paper, Scissors using javascript.
+A simple game of Rock, Paper, Scissors.